 Can a foreigner buy property in Spain?

 Foreigners looking to buy property in Spain will be pleased to know that it is possible to buy property in Spain.
 The Spanish government actively welcomes and supports foreign buyers, making the process relatively straightforward.
-If you plan to buy a holiday rental property, it’s advisable to seek legal assistance to navigate the bureaucratic aspects involved.
+If you plan to buy a holiday rental property, to Airbnb in Spain for example, it’s advisable to seek legal assistance to navigate the bureaucratic aspects involved.

 The initial step in buying property in Spain as a foreigner is obtaining an NIE (Número de Identificación de Extranjero), also known as the Foreigner’s Identification Number.
 This is a crucial financial identification required for fiscal activities in Spain.
 You can apply for the NIE personally or appoint someone with a Spanish power of attorney to handle the process on your behalf.